restreamio/docker-gstreamer/README.md

 * WPE WebKit (newer version from upstream release)

 GStreamer and components are tracking upstream master branches (with minor fixes on top) and are usually updated a few times a month.
-There is a chance after 1.18 release there will be additional builds against stable releases as well, we'll see.
+There are also builds of stable upstream releases available as well.

 Base OS is Ubuntu 20.04 LTS.